UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 ```{index} regression; linear
 ```

-At the end of the previous chapter, we noted some limitations of KNN regression.
+At the end of the previous chapter, we noted some limitations of K-NN regression.
-While the method is simple and easy to understand, KNN regression does not predict well beyond the range of the predictors in the training data, and the method gets significantly slower as the training data set grows.
+While the method is simple and easy to understand, K-NN regression does not predict well beyond the range of the predictors in the training data, and the method gets significantly slower as the training data set grows.
-Fortunately, there is an alternative to KNN regression&mdash;*linear regression*&mdash;that addresses both of these limitations.
+Fortunately, there is an alternative to K-NN regression&mdash;*linear regression*&mdash;that addresses both of these limitations.
 Linear regression is also very commonly used in practice because it provides an interpretable mathematical equation that describes the relationship between the predictor and response variables.
 In this first part of the chapter, we will focus on *simple* linear regression, which involves only one predictor variable and one response variable; later on, we will consider *multivariable* linear regression, which involves multiple predictor variables.
- Like KNN regression, simple linear regression involves predicting a numerical response variable (like race time, house price, or height);
+ Like K-NN regression, simple linear regression involves predicting a numerical response variable (like race time, house price, or height);
-but *how* it makes those predictions for a new observation is quite different from KNN regression.
+but *how* it makes those predictions for a new observation is quite different from K-NN regression.
  Instead of looking at the K nearest neighbors and averaging over their values for a prediction, in simple linear regression, we create a straight line of best fit through the training data and then